Tohickon Creek: Course

 Upon leaving Lake Nockamixon, Tohickon Creek becomes very different from the slow, tiny creek farther west.
 After leaving the lake it heads southeast, forming the boundary between Bedminster and Tinicum townships.
 It then begins heading in a generally eastern direction, though it constantly twists and curves for the rest of its route.
 Here it becomes the boundary between Tinicum and Plumstead townships, and flows through Ralph Stover State Park.
-At its very end it flows straight through the middle of the village of Point Pleasant and under the Delaware Division of the Pennsylvania Canal, then finally joins the Delaware River to be carried the rest of the way to the sea.
+At its very end it flows straight through the middle of the village of Point Pleasant and under the Delaware Canal, then finally joins the Delaware River to be carried the rest of the way to the sea.

 The ground along this part is very rocky and the creek quickly loses elevation, creating a clear, fast current.
 It is also along this part of its course that the creek dramatically cuts a valley into the steep hills along its sides.
 At the area popularly known as High Rocks, vertical walls of stone up to 200 ft (61 m) high rise above the northern edge of the creek.
 However, as the creek enters Point Pleasant, the ground evens out a bit and the creek becomes relatively more tranquil before entering the river.

 Along this lower route of the creek, the rapids of the creek often produce whitewater when high-water conditions exist.
 At the very end of the creek, the village of Point Pleasant has developed into somewhat of a tourist destination, and visitors can see a number of scenic old bridges that cross the creek before it runs into the Delaware.